 You can turn each of these settings on or off as you please, by enabling or disabling their switches.

-To view a conversation, select it, and, on the right side of the window, you should see the entire conversation.
-To send a reply, type it in the “Enter a message” field and press the Send button.
+To view a conversation, select it, and you should see the entire chat on the right side of the window.
+To send a reply, type it in the “Send a message” field and press the Send button.

 NOTE: You can also right-click or press-and-hold on a picture and choose from the contextual menu whether you want to copy, share, or save that photo.

 Phone Link also lets you pick up or make phone calls directly from your Windows 11 or Windows 10 PC.
 To make a phone call from your computer, select the Calls tab at the top of the Phone Link app.
 Then, if you see the person you want to call in the list of recent Calls, click or tap on their name and then on the small telephone button next to it.

 Alternatively, if the person you want to call isn’t on the list of recent Calls, use the dial pad on the right side of the window to type their phone number or enter their name in the Search your contacts field.
 Then, start the call by pressing the Dial icon under the dial pad.